Julia Gartemann | Picture: Stefan Höderath

 Biography

 In the family quartet, the viola was actually their mother’s instrument.
 Julia Gartemann and her sister Cornelia played violin, their father, cello.
-And yet, at some point Julia Gartemann took up the viola and knew at once that it was »her« instrument.
-Since then she has never played the violin again.
-In 1990 she began studying the viola with Nobuko Imai at the Detmold Hochschule für Musik.
+And yet, at some point, Julia Gartemann took up the viola.
+She knew at once that it was »her« instrument, and never played the violin again.
+In 1990, she began studying the viola with Nobuko Imai at the Detmold Hochschule für Musik.

-After graduating she went in 1998 to Michael Tree at the renowned Curtis Institute in Philadelphia, then completed her training with Wilfried Strehle in the Berliner Philharmoniker’s Karajan Academy as well as in master classes with Thomas Riebl, Kim Kashkashian, Wolfram Christ and the Tokyo and Vermeer String Quartets.
+In 1998, after graduating, she went to Michael Tree at the renowned Curtis Institute in Philadelphia, then completed her studies with Wilfried Strehle in the Berliner Philharmoniker’s Karajan Academy as well as in masterclasses with Thomas Riebl, Kim Kashkashian, Wolfram Christ and with the Tokyo and Vermeer String Quartets.

-Julia Gartemann, who has participated successfully in various competitions since 1986, appears as a soloist and in chamber music in Germany and abroad.
+Julia Gartemann, who has won prizes in various competitions since 1986, appears as a soloist and a chamber musician in Germany and abroad.
 She is also involved in Philharmoniker chamber music groups (Venus Ensemble Berlin, Brahms Ensemble Berlin).
-In recent years she has also devoted herself to teaching, since 2014 she is a teacher at Berlin’s “Hanns Eisler” Hochschule für Musik.
+In recent years, she has also devoted herself to teaching; since 2014 she has been a teacher at Berlin’s “Hanns Eisler” Hochschule für Musik.
 Julia Gartemann plays a 1767 viola by C.F.
 Landolfi.

 Awards